“Expansion Joints are UGLY!”

 Here’s how they did it at Navy Pier in Chicago.
 A fantastic parabolic louver filters sunlight and hides the window wall expansion joints from even the most practiced eye.

 The expansion joint here is between the brick and the curtainwall.
-The choice of “charcoal” from the Colorseal color range, as well as the location of the join is the key to its obfuscation.
+The choice of “charcoal” from the Seismic Colorseal color range, as well as the location of the joint is the key to its obfuscation.
 That, and the fact that patrons at a New York Mets game, are not likely to have their attention focused on where the joints are.

 Expansion joints in the horizontal plane require a bit more creativity to make them unnoticeable.
 This clever bit of camouflage at the Venetian in Las Vegas was achieved by creative color design and the careful execution of a deck coating application over the SJS System cover plates by the applicator.